purgatoryforcookies/stackZ/README.md

 -   Backup, edit and share your stacks directly in the json-file
 -   Themes
 -   Combine with for e.g. taskfiles, shell scripts or docker compose files to complicate things up
+-   Drag and drop the terminals into right order

 ## Usage/Examples